CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (d) Determine the sum of the amounts determined under divisions (B)(2)(a) and (c) of this section.

-(1) For a child other than a child described in division (C)(2) of this section, the tuition shall be an amount equal to such board’s per capita cost of providing special education and related services for children at least three but less than twenty-two years of age as determined by using a formula established by rule of the department of mental retardation and developmental disabilities.
+(1) For a child other than a child described in division (C)(2) of this section, the tuition shall be an amount equal to such board's per capita cost of providing special education and related services for children at least three but less than twenty-two years of age as determined by using a formula established by rule of the department of developmental disabilities.

-(D) If a home fails to pay the tuition required under this section, the board of education or county MR/DD board providing the education may recover in a civil action the tuition and the expenses incurred in prosecuting the action, including court costs and reasonable attorney’s fees.
-If the prosecuting attorney or city director of law represents the board in such action, costs and reasonable attorney’s fees awarded by the court, based upon the time spent preparing and presenting the case by the prosecuting attorney, director, or a designee of either, shall be deposited in the county or city general fund.
+(D) If a home fails to pay the tuition required under this section, the board of education or county board of developmental disabilities providing the education may recover in a civil action the tuition and the expenses incurred in prosecuting the action, including court costs and reasonable attorney's fees.
+If the prosecuting attorney or city director of law represents the board in such action, costs and reasonable attorney's fees awarded by the court, based upon the time spent preparing and presenting the case by the prosecuting attorney, director, or a designee of either, shall be deposited in the county or city general fund.

-3323.142 School district payments to county boards of mental retardation and developmental disabilities.
+Section 3323.142 | School district payments to county boards of developmental disabilities.

 As used in this section, “per pupil amount” for a preschool child with a disability included in such an approved unit means the amount determined by dividing the amount received for the classroom unit in which the child has been placed by the number of children in the unit.
 For any other child, “per pupil amount” means the amount paid for the child under section 3317.20 of the Revised Code.

-A school district board of education and the county MR/DD board that serves the school district may negotiate and contract, at or after the time of placement, for payments by the board of education to the county MR/DD board for additional services provided to a child placed with the county MR/DD board and whose individualized education program established pursuant to section 3323.08 of the Revised Code requires additional services that are not routinely provided children in the county MR/DD board’s program but are necessary to maintain the child’s enrollment and participation in the program.
+A school district board of education and the county board of developmental disabilities that serves the school district may negotiate and contract, at or after the time of placement, for payments by the board of education to the county board for additional services provided to a child placed with the county board and whose individualized education program established pursuant to section 3323.08 of the Revised Code requires additional services that are not routinely provided children in the county board's program but are necessary to maintain the child's enrollment and participation in the program.
 Additional services may include, but are not limited to, specialized supplies and equipment for the benefit of the child and instruction, training, or assistance provided by staff members other than staff members for which funding is received under Chapter 3317. of the Revised Code.

-3323.143 Custodial parent financially responsible for "unilateral placement."
+Section 3323.143 | Custodial parent financially responsible for unilateral placement.

 If a child with a disability’s custodial parent has made a unilateral placement of the child, the parent shall be responsible for payment of tuition to the program or facility the child is attending as a result of that placement as long as the district of residence has offered a free appropriate public education to that child.
 As used in this section, “unilateral placement” means withdrawing a child with a disability from a program or facility operated by the district of residence or from a program or facility with which the district of residence has arranged for education of the child and instead enrolling that child in another program or facility that is not a home, as defined in section 3313.64 of the Revised Code, or that is not a facility or program available to the child pursuant to an open enrollment policy under section 3313.98 or 3313.983 of the Revised Code.

-3323.15 Board for non-residents of district.
+Section 3323.15 | Board for non-residents of district.

-3323.17 Education of deaf or hard of hearing children.
+Section 3323.17 | Education of deaf or hard of hearing children.

-The department of education shall:
+The department of education and workforce shall:

 (A) Provide supervision and technical assistance to school districts in all accepted methods of educating children with disabilities who have hearing impairments, including the oral, manual, and total communication methods, with no demonstrable bias toward any one method over another;